 In the first year of your degree, you'll study fundamental psychology topics, including how memory and skill work, how we interact with others and our environment, and the biology behind human behaviour.
-In second year, you'll study a range of psychology topics in more depth, so that you can qualify for the Graduate Basis for Chartered Membership of the British Psychological Society – the first step towards becoming a Chartered Psychologist.
+In second year, you'll build on your first year studies and explore study a range of psychology topics in more depth, so that you can qualify for the Graduate Basis for Chartered Membership of the British Psychological Society – the first step towards becoming a Chartered Psychologist.
 In third year, you have a wide range of modules to choose from, so that you can focus on the subjects that interest you the most.

 You'll be able to develop practical scientific skills from the start of your degree.
 In workshops, students conduct psychological tests on themselves and others, to learn how psychological experiments are designed and conducted, and get experience of how to analyse data and present findings.
 You'll gain more advanced skills in second year, as you learn how to use professional statistical analysis software and take ethical considerations into account when designing research projects.
 In third year, you'll put all of these skills into practice with your own in-depth research project, on a topic you've chosen and with access to state-of-the-art psychology research facilities.

-The modules listed below are examples from the current academic year.
+The modules listed below are examples from the 2018/19 academic year.
 There may be some changes before you start your course.

 Below are a few books that would make useful background reading ahead of you starting the course.